 - 2.1 In 2015, the SHMA concluded the total housing need required for Stevenage was 7,300 new homes.
 The figure was later revised in the SHMA 2016 to take into account updated household projections which led to a revised housing need total of 7,600 to be adopted in the Local Plan 2019. - 2.2 Both the 2016 and the latest SHMA 2023 assessments are joint studies, commissioned with North Hertfordshire Council (NHC). - 2.3 As in the previous assessment, the SHMA 2023 considered the size, type and tenure of homes that are for the period 2011 2031 for both authorities.
 This included the housing needs of different groups, including affordable housing.
 The SHMA 2023 further draws on the policy implications for First Homes which was introduced in May 2021 and assesses the current level of affordable housing need. - 2.4 The 2021 Census data released in June 2022 estimated the population of Stevenage at 89,500.
 This is an increase of more than 5,100 (6%) in the total population since the last Census 2011. - 2.5 On 1 May 2024, the Council recorded 2,644 new homes had been completed since the start of the plan period.
-Against the housing requirement of the Local Plan 2019, this left a residual requirement of 4,956 new homes to be developed up to the end of the plan period 2031. - 2.6 However, since the adoption of the Stevenage Local Plan 2019, the National Planning Policy Framework and Planning Practice Guidance (PPG)3 provide that where a Local Plan is more than five years old, the 5 year housing land supply will be measured against the area's local housing need (LHN) calculated using the standard method.
+Against the housing requirement of the Local Plan 2019, this left a residual requirement of 4,956 new homes to be developed up to the end of the plan period 2031.
+This is still the planned housing target for the remaining 7 year plan period. - 2.6 However, since the adoption of the Stevenage Local Plan 2019, the National Planning Policy Framework and Planning Practice Guidance (PPG)3 provide that where a Local Plan is more than five years old, the 5 year housing land supply will be measured against the area's local housing need (LHN) calculated using the standard method unless the strategic policies have been reviewed and do not require updating.